This post was written by Mark Linsdell of the Publicize Newsroom.

 Anxiety disorders are the most common mental illness in the U.S, affecting 18% of the adult population every day.
 Despite the rise in mental health problems, particularly in young people, only 37% seek treatment.
 This is presumably due to a perceived stigma in society.

 October 10th is World Mental Health Day.
 It’s a day where people are encouraged to open up about mental health and hopefully lessen the outdated taboo of asking for help.

 Thankfully, the health and wellness tech industry has boomed in the last five years.
-More and more of us are using remote counselling and wellness apps to get the self care we need.
+More and more of us are using remote counseling and wellness apps to get the self-care we need.
 With that in mind, here is our list of the 8 health and wellness tech startups to look out for:

 With constant deadlines and bureaucracy, it’s little wonder that many of us find the workplace to be a huge trigger for mental health issues.

 However, it’s also one of the settings where people feel least comfortable with opening up.
 In fact, 9 out of 10 employees experiencing stress, anxiety or depression wouldn’t tell their employers.

 The London-based startup, Unmind, provides employees with an anonymous desktop and smartphone platform they can access through the workday.
 It allows you to track your mental health, set challenges for yourselves and find the tools to get further help if required.

 The data is GDPR compliant and only aggregated-data is shared with employers, meaning employees can use it without judgement.
 After using Unmind, 89% of people said it increased their confidence and understanding of mental health.